henichole/eCommerce-Project/starting_with_questions.md

             ORDER BY 3
             --indicates the number of column of selected table DESC;
+--Only one country returned, I switched the column to totaltransactionrevenue and got

 Answer:
-Since the transactionrevenue has a 99.9% rate of nullality, I checked through the Excel to see what happened. after I cleaned the data, I think the column "transactionrevenue" is not that reliable or relevent.
-I could use the totaltransactionrevenue instead (I will show in the starting_with_data.md file).
+Since the transactionrevenue has a high nullality, I checked through the Excel to see what happened: I realized that the reason behind it was because a lot of orderids were created without having a transaction revenue.
+Therefore, I think the column "transactionrevenue" is not that reliable or relevent.
+I use the totaltransactionrevenue instead.

+Results:
+country              city              totaltransactionrevenue
+"United States"		                    112.6650000
+"United States"	  "Chicago"	            123.940000 "Canada"	      "Toronto"	             82.160000 "United States"	  "New York"	         51.330000 "United States"	  "Mountain View"    	 43.810000 "United States"	  "Austin"	             35.780000 "United States"	  "Columbus"	         21.990000